2018 SOLD for $ 3.5M by Sotheby's

-Another example 46 cm high is estimated $ 3M for sale by Sotheby's in New York on May 14, lot 16.
+A Fang-Mvai figure was sold for $ 3.5M by Sotheby's on May 14, 2018, lot 16.
 With its patina still oozing the ritual palm oil, it is one of the most desirable pieces of tropical African art.

 The deceased person had knowledge and wisdom and his death must not interrupt his teaching.
 The anthropomorphic fetish is the guardian of the reliquary containing the bones.
 The ancestor is not anonymous but the colonization deleted the oral traditions that applied to him.

 The statuette is necessary for the initiation rites.
 The adolescent drinks a hallucinogenic concoction before spending a whole night in the presence of the figures of the ancestors.
 In this carefully organized delirium, he understands how he shall behave throughout his adult life.